Ellmau, Austria: Family Ski Guide

 ✈️How Do You Get to Ellmau?

-Train-wise, the nearest station is Kufstein Bahnhof, 20 minutes from Ellmau by local bus, and Austrian rail (ÖBB) connects it to Innsbruck, Salzburg, and Munich with clockwork reliability.
-But wrestling luggage, ski bags, and a tired three-year-old onto a regional bus after a train ride?
+Train-wise, nearest station is Kufstein Bahnhof, 20 minutes from Ellmau by local bus.
+Austrian rail (ÖBB) connects to Innsbruck, Salzburg, and Munich with clockwork reliability.
+But wrestling luggage, ski bags, and tired three-year-olds onto regional buses after train rides?
 Rent the car.

 ☕What Can You Do Off the Slopes?